arunm8489/SIIM-Pneumothorax-Segmentation/README.md

 # SIIM-Pneumothorax-Segmentation
-Developed a model(Top 10% rank on Kaggle LB) that is able to segment/detect regions of Pneumothorax from chest X-rays it can help doctors with the diagnosis. if successful, could aid in the early recognition of pneumothoraces and save lives.
+Developed a model(Top 10% rank on Kaggle LB) that is able to segment/detect regions of Pneumothorax from chest X-rays it can help doctors with the diagnosis.
+This could aid in the early recognition of pneumothoraces and save lives.

 ### Dataset source: